foliant-docs/foliantcontrib.utils.header_anchors/README.md

 HeaderAnchors is a module which converts heading titles into IDs just like it is done by specific backends.

-Module exports two main functions:
+Module exports three main functions:
 - **to_id** which converts a title into an ID by the rules of specific backend,
 - **make_unique** which adds a digit to make duplicate heading ID unique, according to the rules of specific backend.
+- **is_flat** which determines whether backend uses flatten preprocessor or not.

 # Introduction